tazama-lf/GKE-helm/README.md

 **Important:** Access to the Tazama GIT Repository is required to proceed.
 If you do not currently have this access, or if you are unsure about your access level, please reach out to the Tazama Team to request the necessary permissions.
 It's crucial to ensure that you have the appropriate credentials to access the repository for seamless integration and workflow management.

-### List of Repositories for Artifact Registry Setup
+### Artifact Registry Setup
-The repository names remain the same as the AWS ECR setup, but they will now reside in a Google Artifact Registry repository.

-To create repositories in Artifact Registry:
+Create a Artifact Registry on Google CLoud:

 1. **Enable the Artifact Registry API:** Ensure the Artifact Registry API is enabled in your GCP project.
 2. **Create repositories:** Use the following `gcloud` command: